Mac McClung soars to slam dunk title at All-Star Saturday

 “I'm truly blessed and grateful for the NBA giving me this opportunity," McClung said.

-A 540-degree dunk — not a 360, a 540, him doing one-and-a-half rotations in the air — was his third perfect score of the night out of four dunks, but by the time the judges' scores came up it was already decided.
+A 540-degree dunk — not a 360, but a 540, him doing one-and-a-half rotations in the air, a move more reserved for figure skaters and skateboarders than basketball players — was his third perfect score of the night out of four dunks.
+By the time the judges' scores came up it was already decided.
 Everyone in the building knew he'd already won.

 “It's over," McClung said.